mrkkrp/markkarpov.com/megaparsec/megaparsec.md

   -> String               -- ^ Textual rendition of the bundle
 ```

-In 95% of cases you will only need this one function.
+In 99% of cases you will only need this one function.

 ### Catching parse errors in running parser

 Another useful feature of `megaparsec` is that it is possible to “catch” a
-parse error, alter it in some way and then re-throw, just like with
+parse error, alter it in some way, and then re-throw, just like with
 exceptions.
 This is enabled by the `observing` primitive:

 ```haskell